Your role and responsibilities

 Download

 Do you have an employee who is taking time off for their health condition, or to care for a family member with a health condition?
-You must let the employee know they may qualify for Paid Family and Medical Leave.
+You must let the employee know they may qualify for Paid Leave.
 Use the notice created by the state.
 Send it to your employee within five business days of learning they had a qualifying event.

 2. Calculate and collect premiums